msyk/FMDataAPI/README.md

     Checked on the FileMaker Server 19.
 - 2021-02-10: [Ver.22]
     Setting the timeout value about cURL.
 Thanks to @montaniasystemab.
 Also thanks to @AnnoyingTechnology for correcting.
-- 2021-02-10: [Ver.23]
+- 2021-11-11: [Ver.23]
   File structure is updated for PSR-4.
 Thanks to tkuijer.
 - 2021-12-23: [Ver.24]
   Bug fix for portal limit parameter.
 Thanks to tkuijer.
 - 2022-03-24: [Ver.25]
   Add methods(getFirstRecord, getLastRecord, getRecords) to the FileMakerRelation class.
 - 2022-03-26: [Ver.26]
   Add methods(setFieldHTMLEncoding, getFieldHTMLEncoding) to the FMDataAPI class.
-These is going to use for comatibility mode of FileMaker API for PHP.
+These is going to use for compatibility mode of FileMaker API for PHP.

 ## API Differences between ver.8 and 7.
 ### FMDataAPI class